-- Management measures for each lot (i.e. asset protection zone) is assumed to be restricted to within the lot boundary, and is not reliant on management occurring within adjacent rural residential lots. - A 3 m firebreak will be installed by the developer immediately inside the boundary of each private lot, and will be maintained in the long term by each landowner in accordance with the requirements of the City of Swan's Fire Hazard Reduction Notice. - The large public open space area within the site will not be landscaped or managed, but is intended to retain remnant vegetation and waterway values. - A small area of public open space south of the site, within the already developed portions of Avon Ridge Estate, has been landscaped and will continue to be maintained in perpetuity by the developer and/or the City of Swan (following handover) to a low threat standard (in accordance with Clause 2.2.3.2(f) of AS 3959). - Public roads will be installed by the developer in accordance with the approved subdivision layout, to the minimum standards required under Appendix Four of the Guidelines.
+- Management measures for each lot (i.e. Asset Protection Zone) is assumed to be restricted to within the lot boundary, and is not reliant on management occurring within adjacent rural residential lots. - A 3 m firebreak will be installed by the developer immediately inside the boundary of each private lot, and will be maintained in the long term by each landowner in accordance with the requirements of the City of Swan's Fire Hazard Reduction Notice. - Public roads are being installed by the developer in accordance with the approved subdivision layout, to the minimum standards required under Appendix Four of the Guidelines.